retinify/retinify-documentation/docs/installation.md

 ```
 sudo apt remove libretinify-dev
 ```

 {: .note }
->Only available if you installed the Debian package via the build script.
+>This option is only available if you installed retinify using the generated Debian package.